 Los Alamos Ski Club

-Volunteer summer work parties still cut new slopes on Saturdays and on Wednesday evenings.
-Flaugh and Strong have been at it for well over 20 years, and others such as Jim and Markeita Hedstrom, Gene Moore, Rene Prestwood, Milt Gillespie, and Larry Madsen have also contributed over many years.
+Volunteer summer work parties cut new slopes on Saturdays and Wednesday evenings.
+Flaugh and Strong have been at it for well over 20 years.
+Jim and Markeita Hedstrom, Gene Moore, Rene Prestwood, Milt Gillespie, and Larry Madsen also have contributed over many years.

 Other work parties:

 - build new lodges or ski patrol buildings, and

 - clear downed timber in the woods for skiing through the trees.